rswinkle/sdl_img/README.md

 A              - Actual Size
 F              - Best Fit
 ALT + F or F11 - Toggle Fullscreen
-ESC            - Exit (or exit Fullscreen and Slideshow modes)
+ESC            - Exit (or exit Slideshow mode then fullscreen)

 The unique features are being able to view more than a single image at once CTRL + 1   - Single image mode